WxBDM/PyNimbus/docs/tutorials/stormreports.rst

 Summary
 -------

-This method separates the SPC storm reports into a pandas dataframes.
+This method separates the SPC storm reports into a pandas dataframe.
 When called, it will return a pandas dataframe with the associated hazard.

 Required argument: ``url_or_path`` (string)- The URL to the storm reports CSV *or* path to CSV